inancgumus/learngo/16-slices/questions/4-backing-array.md

 > **3:** Yes!
 Slicing returns a new slice that references to some segment of the same backing array.

-## Why is slicing and indexing a slice efficient?
+## Why are slicing and indexing a slice efficient?
 1. Slices are fast
 2. Backing arrays are contiguous in memory *CORRECT*
 3. Go uses clever algorithms